What’s your next digital process automation move?

 Case-based processes, such as service requests or incident response, are inherently dynamic and often ad hoc, made more challenging with the ever-increasing volume of data flowing in and out of the organization.

 By automating case-based work, you can drive more flexible and intelligent case management, expediting approvals, and expanding visibility to stakeholders.
-Integration of case management, content services and other enterprise applications provides knowledge workers immediate access to the systems, content, and people they need to make informed decisions and expedite time-to-resolution.
+Integration of case management, content services and other enterprise applications provides knowledge workers immediate access to the systems, content, and people they need to make informed decisions and expedite time to resolution.

 6. Do we have repeatable use cases for process automation?